Lal Pratap Singh

-Rajkumar Lal Pratap Singh was a member of the Bisen Rajput dynasty of Kalakankar.
+Lal Pratap Singh was a member of the Bisen Rajput dynasty of Kalakankar.
 He was prominent leader in the Indian Rebellion of 1857.
 He was killed during the 1858 Battle of Chanda.

 The Government of India issued a postage stamp on 17 December 2009 to commemorate him.

 Early life

-Shaheed Lal Pratap Singh born to father Raja Hanumant Singh (1826–1885) in the zamindar of the Kalakankar of Partabgarh (now spelt Pratapgarh) near Allahabad in the Bengal Presidency of Colonial India during Company rule.
+Lal Pratap Singh born to Raja Hanumant Singh (1826–1885) in the zamindar of the Kalakankar of Partabgarh (now spelt Pratapgarh) near Allahabad in the Bengal Presidency of Colonial India during Company rule.

 Revolt of 1857

 During the turbulent period of 1857 Wajid Ali Shah, ruler of Awadh, was ousted by the East India Company and exiled to Calcutta.
 Begum Hazrat Mahal took over the regency of the State for her twelve-year-old son Birjis Qadr.

-During these time Raja Hanumant Pratap Singh (father of Lal Pratap Singh) was the Talukdar of Kalakankar.
+During these time Hanumant Pratap Singh (father of Lal Pratap Singh) was the Talukdar of Kalakankar.

 The East India Company had enforced a system of taxation called "Mahalwari", which involved constantly increasing revenue demands with consequences disastrous to the landlords and farmers.

 Their increasing indebtness led to dissatisfaction and the Talukdars sided with the Begum to reinstate the Nawab and overthrow the British.
 Their trained armies stood ready to assist Awadh at short notice.

-Pratap Jang
+Pratap Jang Contingent

 At the behest of the Begum, Hanumant Singh raised a battalion of 1000 soldiers under the command of his eldest son Lal Pratap Singh.
 This battalion, called "Pratap Jang" rose to action in February 1858 when the British under Colin Campbell, 1st Baron Clyde and Commander-in-Chief, India attempted the Capture of Lucknow.

 Lord Campbell was aided by a Gurkha battalion and two Company battalions.
 The three forces summoned by the Begum, including the one from Kalakankar camped at Chanda in Sultanpur district of Uttar Pradesh awaiting the signal for battle.

 On 19 February 1858, as the 'Pratap Jang' contingent sat down to breakfast, the army of East India Company attacked them.
 The soldiers of the 'Pratap Jang' picked up whatever weapon came to hand and pitched into the battle until ammunition ran out.
 Reinforcements were cut off by the Company troops and scattered remnants of other forces of the Talukdars had been forced to retreat.